Discover the Advantages of the MT4 Moving Average Indicator

 We said earlier that simply comparing price to the moving average may provide false signals — tricky times when the price crossing the MA does not result in a trend.
 These false signals may be exacerbated by highly volatile markets.
 Using a volatility envelope can, therefore, be an effective way to mitigate this problem to some degree.

 You can also apply the MA indicator on top of another indicator, rather than applying it solely to price.
-You might do this as a smoothing technique if you feel the results of an indicator are so choppy that they make an underlying pattern unclear.
+You might want to do this as a smoothing technique, if you feel the results of an indicator are so choppy that they make an underlying pattern unclear.

-A useful way to conclude which settings are best for your strategy is to experiment with a Demo Trading Account.
-This will allow you to fine-tune your system to react as you desire - without taking on unnecessary risk while you are still operating in trial-and-error mode.
+A useful way to conclude which settings are best for your strategy is to experiment with a demo trading account.
+This will allow you to fine-tune your system in order to react as you desire - without taking on unnecessary risk while you are still operating in trial-and-error mode.

 Moving averages have many applications in trading.
 The beauty of the indicator is that you can make it as simple or as complicated as you need.
-At the simpler end of the spectrum, the indicator can help smooth out fluctuations in a choppy market.
-This makes it easier to see what is happening without the noise of volatility.
+At the simpler end of the spectrum, the indicator can help to smooth out fluctuations within a choppy market.
+This makes it easier to see what is happening, without the noise of volatility.
 Another basic use is as a rudimentary yardstick of the trend of the market over a given timeframe.
-A rising MA suggests an upward trend and a falling MA suggests a downtrend, as we have seen.
+A rising MA suggests an upward trend, and a falling MA suggests a downtrend, as we have seen.

 Of course, you can choose to increase the complexity substantially from there, with weighted-moving averages and different cross-over strategies, incorporating multiple moving averages.
 We've covered just a couple of types of such crossover strategies here, but there is tremendous scope for further modifications.
 Bear in mind, though, that an increased level of complexity does not necessarily translate to increased success.
 Sometimes keeping it simple can be more effective, and is a very sensible way to start out.